-Working on national, regional, and international levels, Arcus is helping to build a global movement integrating sexual orientation and gender identity (SOGI) into shared conceptions of human rights.
+Working on national, regional, and international levels, Arcus contributes to the development of a global movement integrating sexual orientation and gender identity into shared conceptions of human rights.

 Arcus’ U.S. social justice strategy works at the intersection of sexual/gender justice, racial justice, and economic justice, investing primarily in youth, communities of color, and targeted faith communities, with special priority for youth of color, transgender populations, and work by and for affected communities.

 Arcus’ Global Religions program elevates pro-LGBT religious voices in the Global South, the Islamic world, U.S. communities of color, transgender populations, and with influence at U.N, regional, and national policy bodies.

 Connect with Arcus across social media to share the stories most important to you.

 LGBT Social Justice:

 Leaders from several Kalamazoo nonprofits have been given a unique opportunity to look beyond immediate needs and work for long-term change through the Arcus Foundation’s Michigan Racial and Economic Justice Initiative.
 Read more >>

 Rabbi Sharon Kleinbaum’s life traces the arc of the LGBT rights movement.
 Today, as the rabbi of the largest LGBT synagogue in the world, she is one of the country’s preeminent religious voices for progressive values.
 Read more >>

 Wellington House, East Road

 212.488.3000 / phone